steventux/crampervan/content/blog/douchebox/index.md

 Part 2 of Kiosk du Merde.

-I'd had the time to research a bit on how to make a wet room, I was trying to find reasonably priced lightweight materials which would allow me to use the bathroom as a shower room.
-You can spend a lot of money building a campervan bathroom, cassette toilets with external access hatches and bespoke shower trays being at the pricey end of things.
+I'd now spent some time researching how to make a wet room, I wanted reasonably priced, lightweight materials which would allow me to use the bathroom as a shower room.

-I knew from the previous van that a cheaper toilet works fine, I prefer the shovel to the pan, most of the time it's used for a midnight pee, no need to go for the nuclear option.
+I knew from the previous van that a cheaper toilet works fine, I prefer the shovel to the pan, most of the time it's used for a midnight pee.
+So I decided against a cassette toilet as the external access would be hard work in terms of positioning, cutting bodywork etc. I could have made a hatch into the bootspace but also the price difference of the cassette units compared to a 2 piece portapotti is a few hundred quid, I'd rather spend that on a decent quality tambour door.

 I was keen to be able to shower in the van, mountain biking being a messy business, I'll usually go for a campsite shower but again it's nice to have an option if you're parked up somewhere more remote.

-Water heaters are great, history suggests that for the price, space and complexity they aren't worth it.
+Water heaters are another expense in this area, they are great, but history suggests that for the price, space and complexity they aren't worth it.
 I've opted for a provide-your-own-hot-water system, a couple of kettles worth in a water butt will do.
-It's not gonna be a regular occurance.
-This still meant the shower room should be waterproof, even a strip wash can get a bit drippy so I bought a pretty cheap shower tray.
+I still wanted the toilet/shower room to be waterproof and easy to clean, even a strip wash can get a bit drippy so I bought a pretty cheap shower tray.
 A lesson learned here is to research which tray you'll go for and make a room with the dimensions that suit this.
 I didn't do that, so I had to improvise in places.

 ![Shower tray installed](shower-tray-installed.jpg)